openenclave/openenclave/docs/DesignDocs/SGX_EMM.md

 The EMM clients may call sgx_mm_modify/sgx_mm_modify_ex to request permissions and/or page type changes for pages in existing allocations.

-**Runtime Abstraction Layer**

-To make the EMM implementation portable across different SGX runtimes, e.g., Open Enclave and Intel SGX SDKs, this document also proposes an abstraction layer for the runtimes.
-The runtime abstraction layer APIs are invoked by the EMM to make necessary OCalls, register and receive callbacks on page faults.
-The EMM source code will be hosted and maintained in the [Intel SGX PSW and SDK repository](https://github.com/intel/linux-sgx) and can be built as a separate library to be linked into any runtime with the abstraction layer APIs implemented.

 ## Notes on Internal Design ##

 The enclave memory manager keeps track of memory allocation and layout info inside